xwmario/Warez/README.md

 - [Placenta](http://www.wirelesshack.org/how-to-install-placenta-kodi-addon.html) - A Fork of Exodus / Covenant with more options and links from Mr Blamo and Muad'Dib.
 - [PlexKodiConnect](https://github.com/croneter/PlexKodiConnect) - Plex integration in Kodi done right.
 - [Plexus](http://fusion.tvaddons.co/) - Plexus is used in conjunction with Sparkle to play Ace Stream links.
+- [Python-GoogleDrive-VideoStream](https://github.com/ddurdle/Python-GoogleDrive-VideoStream) - Provides service content delivered in Google Drive plugin for KODI through any HTML5 client.
+- [Quasar](http://quasar.surge.sh) - The purpose of this plugin is to search & stream torrents via Kodi.
 - [Sparkle](https://github.com/iwannabelikemike/plugin.video.sparkle) - Kodi addon for finding acestream links.
 - [Tooonmania2](https://github.com/doko-desuka/doko.repository/releases) - lets you watch cartoons, dubbed anime and movies (from animetoon) - and subbed anime and movies (from animeplus).
 - [tvtorrentorganizer](https://github.com/tvtorrentorganizer/tvtorrentorganizer) - Bash 4 Script to Organize TV Show Downloads for Kodi